-This automatic response has been developed in our ancient ancestors as a way to protect them from predators and other threats.
+This automatic response has been developed in our ancient ancestors to protect them from predators and other threats.

 These days, when we confront multiple daily challenges in our life, our body reacts the same way.

-While re-encountering those stressful situations every day, again and again, it causes serious consequences for our health.
+While re-encountering those stressful situations every day, again and again, it causes severe consequences for our health.

 - Becoming easily moved, frustrated, and moody